A Little Light Left

 A Little Light Left is the seventh studio album by Out of the Grey, released on December 4, 2015.
 The album was their first since 2001.

 Instead of working with a formal label, Scott and Christine Denté decided to produce A Little Light Left as an independent effort.
 They launched a Kickstarter campaign, "$35K in 35 Days," to fund the project.
 The campaign was successful beyond its target, and they began work on the album.

 Track listing

+All songs written by Out of the Grey, except where noted.